Eric-Wallace/trickme-interface/README.md

 # Trick Me If You Can: Adversarial Writing of Trivia Challenge Questions

-Official code for the interface in ```Trick Me If You Can: Adversarial Writing of Trivia Challenge Questions```, [preprint](https://arxiv.org/abs/1809.02701) and early version at 2018 ACL Student Research Workshop.
+Official code for the interface in ```Trick Me If You Can: Human-in-the-loop Generation of Adversarial Question Answering Examples```, [preprint](https://arxiv.org/abs/1809.02701) in TACL 2019.

 This is an interactive user interface for creating question-answer pairs that are difficult (adversarial) for computers to answer.
 The goal is for users to either write unique questions, or to reformulate existing questions, such that they adversarially break a question answering system.
-The underlying computer system is based on [QANTA](https://github.com/Pinafore/qb), a deep-learning Question Answering system.
+The underlying computer QA system is based on [QANTA](https://github.com/Pinafore/qb).
 The interface can be naturally extended to other NLP tasks.

 See the [competition site](https://sites.google.com/view/qanta/home) for more information on our Question Answering competition, and [our paper](https://arxiv.org/abs/1809.02701) for more information on the project.